bfontaine/gosh/README.md

 Just a basic REPL, right now.

+Gosh doesn’t support quotes, escaping and wildcards for now.

 ### Builtin commands

 * `alias L=V`: add an alias `L` to `V`. `V` can be any command, even with